 There are no hard and fast rules about how terrorism financing takes place.

-AML/CTF law and regulations globally included the requirement to identify, mitigate and manage the risk that a business may be vulnerable to being used for terrorist financing.
+AML/CTF law and regulations globally include the requirement to identify, mitigate and manage the risk that a business may be vulnerable to being used for terrorist financing.

 Targeted Financial Sanctions (TFS) target a country, the trade in specific goods or services with a country, or persons and entities within a country.